cairo-book/cairo-book/src/ch13-00-introduction-to-starknet-smart-contracts.md

 Starknet Foundry is a toolchain for Starknet smart contract development.
 It supports many features, including writing and running tests with advanced features, deploying contracts, interacting with the Starknet network, and more.

-We'll describe Starknet Foundry in more detail in [Chapter 17][testing with snfoundry] when discussing Starknet smart contract testing and security.
+We'll describe Starknet Foundry in more detail in [Chapter {{#chap starknet-smart-contracts-security}}][testing with snfoundry] when discussing Starknet smart contract testing and security.

 [testing with snfoundry]: ./ch17-02-testing-smart-contracts.md#testing-smart-contracts-with-starknet-foundry